Simon & Schuster drops plans to distribute book by police officer involved in Breonna Taylor shooting

 Mattingly was the first officer who went into 26-year-old Breonna Taylor’s apartment on March 13, 2020, in a botched raid stemming from a narcotics investigation.
 Mattingly was shot in the leg by Taylor’s boyfriend.
 The officer then fired one of the six return shots that hit Taylor herself.
 Taylor died from the wounds she sustained in the shooting.
 The FBI later determined that Mattingly did not fire the lethal shot, according to The New York Times.

-A spokesperson for Post Hill Press said, “In the case of Sergeant Mattingly, the mainstream media narrative has been entirely one-sided related to this story and we feel that he deserves to have his account of the tragic events heard publicly, as well.
+A spokesperson for Post Hill Press said, “in the case of Sergeant Mattingly, the mainstream media narrative has been entirely one-sided related to this story and we feel that he deserves to have his account of the tragic events heard publicly, as well.
 Post Hill Press is standing behind our decision to publish his story.”

 Simon & Schuster recently also decided to cancel the publication of Senator Josh Hawley’s book after the events of the attempted insurrection at the U.S. Capitol on January 6.
 We’ve reached out to Post Hill Press for additional comment and will update this post if we hear back.